Growing business

 Including payment terms in your contract with a client is also a good idea.
 This is often best set up in a separate section to other terms to make it really clear to the client what they’re agreeing to.
 Remember: you should always consult a professional for legal advice and recommendations.

-Before we dive deeper into how to use invoice terms, let’s review some of the most common payment terminology that small business owners should keep in mind when generating invoices:
+Before we dive deeper into how to use invoice terms, let’s review some of the most standard payment terms terminology that small business owners should keep in mind when generating invoices:

 Having a good knowledge of common terminology and abbreviations will help you write effective payment terms, as well as understanding the payment terms of your own suppliers.

-Payment terms are important because they help you know when and how much money is expected to come into your business.
+Payment terms (invoice terms and conditions) are important because they help you know when and how much money is expected to come into your business.
 It also helps you manage when money needs to leave your business, as per supplier invoice terms.
-You can then use this information in cash flow forecasting and budgeting as a small business
+You can then use this information in cash flow forecasting and budgeting as a small business.

 They are also important for helping ensure invoices are paid on time and are essential if you want to charge late payment fees.
 It means that you and your customer shouldn’t have any surprises.